Operads, modules over walled Brauer categories, and Koszul complexes: The walled Brauer categories

 \begin{prop} For $F$ in $\f (\uwbord)$, \begin{enumerate} \item $F$ belongs to the essential image of $\f(\uwb) \cong \kk \uwb \dash \modules$ if and only if, for all $m,n \in \nat$,

 \item $F$ belongs to the essential image of $\uwbtw \dash \modules$ if and only if, for all $m,n \in \nat$,

 \end{enumerate} \end{prop}

-\begin{proof} This is a consequence of the fact that the categories $\kk \uwb$ and $\uwbtw$ are homogeneous quadratic $\kk$-linear categories over $\kk (\tfb)$, as explained in Section \ref{sect:uwb_quadratic_koszul}, and the explicit quadratic presentation given in Proposition \ref{prop:kk_uwb_quadratic}.
+\begin{proof} This is a consequence of the fact that the categories $\kk \uwb$ and $\uwbtw$ are homogeneous quadratic $\kk$-linear categories over $\kk (\tfb)$ (as reviewed below in Section \ref{sect:uwb_quadratic_koszul} and the explicit quadratic presentation given in Proposition \ref{prop:kk_uwb_quadratic}).

 Alternatively, it can be proved directly by using the construction of $\kk \uwb$ and $\uwbtw$ from $\kk \uwbord$.
 The key ingredient is that the symmetric groups are generated by their `adjacent' transpositions. \end{proof}